 Despite its small build volume, its performance is impressive.
 It can produce approximately 70 dental crown and bridges in three hours.
 Yes, EOS M 100 is that fast.
 This is designed to be cost-efficient for small quantities production.

-The system also works smartly with its build space, efficient recoating and exposure strategy that reduce the non-productive periods and contributes to the efficient production of smaller quantities, instead.
+The system also works smartly with its build space, efficient recoating and exposure strategy that reduces the non-productive periods and contributes to the efficient production of smaller quantities, instead.

 For your safety, this is designed with a closed frame.
 However, it may take time until you’ll get comfortable using this.
 This doesn’t include automatic calibration, heated print bed, or an LCD screen.
 But it has 3D scanners and touchscreen for easier operation.